ConverExcel2TXF - Broker Instructions Add ConvertExcel2TXF to cart View Cart

 4. Click the "Download" button.

 That's it!
 Now you're ready to run the ConvertExcel2TXF macro to create the .TXF file for your tax software.
-If you're an active trader, consider also adding my CombineDailyTrades macro.
+If you're an active trader, consider also adding our CombineDailyTrades macro.

 TradeStation